-To reduce habitual worry or rumination long term, the unhelpful response to the cueing context needs to be replaced with a more helpful response, by in effect learning a new more adaptive habit that is incompatible with worry and rumination.
+To reduce habitual worry or rumination long term, the unhelpful response to the cueing context needs to be replaced with a more helpful response.
 This requires repeated practice again and again at an alternative behavior in the same context and circumstances as triggered the rumination, so that a new context-response pairing is learnt.
-For example, if feeling sad triggers rumination, repeatedly practising doing something else in response to starting to feel sad, such as deliberately engaging attention on a distracting activity or talking to a friend could break the habit.
+For example, if feeling sad triggers rumination, repeatedly practising doing something else in response to starting to feel sad, such as deliberately engaging attention on a distracting activity or talking to a friend, could break the habit.
 It is important to remember that this will require many repetitions across time and in the same context in order to change the habit.
-This will not always be easy and it won’t always be possible to perform the alternative response but with persistence and effort, gradually the ruminative response will be replaced with the more helpful response.
-A previous blog reported how we found that daily practice at either thinking more concretely or at relaxation, both in response to warning signs for rumination, were effective at reducing depression (see article).
+This will not always be easy and it won’t always be possible to perform the alternative response, but with persistence and effort, gradually the ruminative response will be replaced with the more helpful response.
+A previous blog post reported how we found that daily practice at either thinking more concretely or at relaxation, both in response to warning signs for rumination, were effective at reducing depression (see article).

 It seems likely that this benefit occurred because this repeated practice resulted in patients learning a new habitual response counter to rumination.